scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 [Introduction of the topic, description of the problem being solved.]

-After a client endhost sends a request to a server over SCION, in order to return a packet response to the client, the border router in the client's AS uses the SRC address from the SCION header and the port of the UDP payload to reach the client.
-The SRC address and port are set by the client.
+After a client endhost sends a request to a server over SCION, in order to return a packet response to the client, the border router in the client's AS uses the SRC address from the received SCION header and the port of the UDP payload to reach the client.
+This SRC address and port are set by the client.
-If the client is behind a NAT or similar, the SRC address/port must be the address/port of the NAT as seen by the border router.
-The problem we are trying to solve is putting the correct SRC address/port into the SCION packet.
+If the client is behind a NAT or similar, this SRC address/port (now DST address) must be the address/port at the NAT as seen by the border router.
+The problem we are trying to solve is putting the correct SRC address/port into outbound SCION packets.

 There are many solutions to deal with NATs.
-In our case, if we assume that packet headers may (at some point) need to be signed, we need a solution that allows a client to inject the correct SRC IP into a packet.
+In our case, if we assume that packet headers may (at some point) need to be signed, we need a solution that allows a client to inject the correct SRC IP and port into a packet.
-"Correct" meaning the address + port that is visible by the first hop border router so that it can return answer packets from a remote host to the sender.
+"Correct" meaning the IP and port that is visible by the first hop border router so that it can return answer packets from a remote host to the sender.

 The basic idea is that the client endhost sends a packet to a destination (let's call it "detector") outside of the